gkapfham/virtualmutationanalysis/README.md

 git clone git@github.com:gkapfham/virtualmutationanalysis.git
 ```

-Now, you can run each of the following commands to build and test the R packages using `devtools`:
+In an R shell you can run each of the following commands to build and test the R packages using `devtools`:

 ```shell
 devtools::document()